A reconstruction theorem for Connes-Landi deformations of commutative spectral triples: Connes--Landi deformations of commutative spectral triples

 Now, set \(\bc_\Theta \coloneqq \Theta_\ast \bc\).
 By Lemma~\ref{voldeform}, since \(\bc\) is \(G\)-invariant, so too is \(\bc_\Theta\), and since \(\bc\) is \(\theta_0\)-antisymmetric, \( \epsilon_{\theta_0+\theta}(\bc_\Theta) = \epsilon_{\theta_0+\theta}(\Theta_\ast(\bc)) = \Theta_\ast(\epsilon_{\theta_0}(\bc)) = \Theta_\ast(\bc) = \bc_\Theta, \) so that \(\bc_\Theta\) is \((\theta_0+\theta)\)-antisymmetric, and \( \pi_{\Theta,D}(\bc_\theta) = \pi_{\sigma,D}(\Theta_\ast \bc) = \pi_D(\bc) = \chi. \)

-\begin{remark} This construction can be viewed as the distillation of an argument of Connes and Dubois--Violette~\cite{CDV}*{Proposition 3, Proof of Theorem 9} concerning deformed differential calculi and Hochschild homology.
-In addition, it recovers the standard construction of orientation cycles on noncommutative \(n\)-tori from the usual translation-invariant volume form on the flat \(n\)-torus~\cite{GBVF}*{pp.\ 546--7}. \end{remark}
+\begin{remark} This construction can be viewed as the distillation of an argument of Connes and Dubois--Violette~\cite[Proposition 3, Proof of Theorem 9]{CDV} concerning deformed differential calculi and Hochschild homology.
+In addition, it recovers the standard construction of orientation cycles on noncommutative \(n\)-tori from the usual translation-invariant volume form on the flat \(n\)-torus~\cite[pp.\ 546--7]{GBVF}. \end{remark}